gravitee-io/gravitee-kubernetes-operator/docs/api/reference.md

         <td><b>crossId</b></td>
         <td>string</td>
         <td>
-          The Cross ID of the API definition if a management context has been defined to sync the API with an APIM instance<br/>
+          The Cross ID is used to identify an API that has been promoted from one environment to another.<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>environmentId</b></td>
         <td>string</td>
         <td>
-          The environment ID, if a management context has been defined to sync the API with an APIM instance<br/>
+          The environment ID, if a management context has been defined to sync with an APIM instance<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>id</b></td>
         <td>string</td>
         <td>
-          The ID of the API definition if a management context has been defined to sync the API with an APIM instance<br/>
+          The ID of the API definition in the Gravitee API Management instance (if an API context has been configured).<br/>
         </td>
         <td>false</td>
       </tr><tr>
         <td><b>observedGeneration</b></td>
         <td>integer</td>
         <td>
-          Last generation of the CRD resource<br/>
+          This is the object generation observed during the latest reconcile.<br/>
           <br/>
             <i>Format</i>: int64<br/>
         </td>